apostrophecms/docs/docs/reference/glossary.md

 ### Shortname

 An Apostrophe website's shortname is used as the primary identifier for the application.
-It is used as the Express session name and by default is the database name and CSRF cookie name.
+It is used as the Express session name and by default is the database name and part of the CSRF cookie name.
 It is a top-level property of the application object we [configure in a project's `app.js` file](/guide/setting-up.md#creating-a-project) as `shortName`.

 ## Localization terms